Removing Mold and Stains from Stucco

 Step 4 - Apply the Remover to the Stucco

 Immerse your sponge into the mold removal mixture.
 Remove the sponge and squeeze out any excess liquid.
 Rub the sponge over a small area of mold.
 Place the sponge back into the mixture and continue applying it to small areas of mold on the exterior walls.
 Continue until the mold removal solution has been applied to all of the areas on the wall.
 For spots that are higher up on the walls, use a ladder to get to them.
 Be sure to secure the ladder properly to prevent any falls.
-If possible have a friend or family member with you to hold the ladder in place.
-Allow the mixture to remain on the stucco for about thirty minutes.
+If possible, have a friend or family member with you to hold the ladder in place.
+Allow the mixture to remain on the stucco for about 30 minutes.

 Use your soft bristle cleaning brush to scrub the stain from the stucco.
 Be careful not to apply too much pressure to cause damage to the surface of the walls